Skip to main content

 3. Always provide a relevant emoji at the start of the title

-Important: When using the all configuration, it will override ALL individual endpoint settings for the properties you define.
-In the example above, the all configuration would override the titleConvo, titleModel, and titlePrompt settings for all endpoints, while individual streamRate settings would be preserved since it’s not defined in all.
+Important: When using the all configuration, most shared properties you define apply across endpoints.
+In the example above, the all configuration would apply titleConvo, titleModel, and titlePrompt to all endpoints, while individual streamRate settings would be preserved since it's not defined in all. headers are merged separately: values from endpoints.all.headers apply globally, and endpoint-level headers win on key collisions.

 streamRate